ernselito/ernselito.github.io/_posts/2025-11-20-Loan-Payback.md

 ---
 layout: single
-title: "Modernizing Credit Risk: A Feature Engineering Approach"
+title: "Beyond the FICO Score: A Feature Engineering Approach to Modern Credit Risk"
 excerpt: "A walkthrough Feature Engineering, and how I improved accuracy using feature engineering."
 date: 2025-11-10
 read_time: true